trailofbits/testing-handbook/content/docs/fuzzing/_index.md

 This chapter of our Testing Handbook describes how to start fuzzing your project quickly.
 After covering the basics, we will dive deeply into more advanced fuzzing techniques and show you how to bring your testing setup to the next level.
 By the end of the chapter, you'll know how to choose applicable fuzzers, write fuzzing harnesses, understand their outputs, and apply them to real-world projects.
 The chapter can be followed step-by-step and completed within an afternoon.

 The concept of fuzz testing dates back over 30 years, during which time it was used for examining UNIX command-line utilities (see [An empirical study of the reliability of UNIX utilities](https://dl.acm.org/doi/pdf/10.1145/96267.96279)).
 Since then, fuzzing has evolved from purely generating random input (blackbox fuzzing) to generating inputs based on feedback gathered while executing the tested program (graybox fuzzing).
 Because these utilities are written in C, we will start by describing how to fuzz C/C++ projects.
-Before that, though, we’ll explain a bit about the intended audience and structure of this chapter.
+Before that, though, we'll explain a bit about the intended audience and structure of this chapter.

 ## Audience and scope {#audience-and-scope}